The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

+Knowing that the integral over the whole real line vanishes, our task is to handle Heaviside functions~$\Theta(\alpha)$ or~$\Theta(-\alpha)$ in the integrand.
+Using~\eqref{inprod}, we can rewrite these Heaviside functions as the characteristic function of the inner mass shell in the argument of~$\hat{\mathfrak{K}}$,

 We analyze the effect of this characteristic function for different choices of the tensor indices.
-If~$i=0$ and~$j=0$, the distribution~\eqref{Knolog} simplifies to~\eqref{Kgen} for~$p=2$ as depicted on the right of Figure~\ref{figK12}.
+If~$i=0$ and~$j=0$, the distribution~\eqref{Knolog} simplifies to~\eqref{Kgen} for~$p=2$ as depicted on the right of Fig.~\ref{figK12}.
 Multiplying by the characteristic function of the inner mass shell gives a distribution which is constant inside the upper and lower mass cones and vanishes otherwise.
 In position space, this distribution is causal and is again supported on the light cone.
-If one or both tensor indices are spatial, the resulting distributions~$\hat{\mathscr{K}}(p)$ are shown in Figure~\ref{figK34}.
+If one or both tensor indices are spatial, the resulting distributions~$\hat{\mathscr{K}}(p)$ are shown in Fig.~\ref{figK34}.

 Multiplying by the characteristic function of the inner mass shell gives zero.
-We conclude that for any choice of the tensor indices~$i$ and~$j$, the distribution~$\Theta(p^2)\: \hat{\mathfrak{K}}(p)$ is supported on the light cone.
-Therefore, we can argue just as after~\eqref{poly}, leading us to the following assumption: \begin{itemize} \item[\bf{(c)}] Polynomial integrals over the half line~\eqref{ray} vanish in~\eqref{nologconserve}. \end{itemize} Using the above assumptions~{\bf{(a)}}--{\bf{(c)}}, we can simplify~\eqref{nologconserve} to the condition
+We conclude that for any choice of the tensor indices~$i$ and~$j$, the distribution~$\Theta\big(p^2\big) \hat{\mathfrak{K}}(p)$ is supported on the light cone.
+Therefore, we can argue just as after~\eqref{poly} (this will again be discussed in Remark~\ref{remreg} in Section~\ref{secdiscuss}), leading us to the following assumption: \begin{itemize}\itemsep=0pt \item[(c)] Polynomial integrals over the half line~\eqref{ray} vanish in~\eqref{nologconserve}. \end{itemize} Using the above assumptions~(a)--(c), we can simplify~\eqref{nologconserve} to the condition

-Evaluating the remaining compact line integrals gives the following result: \begin{Thm} Under the above assumptions~{\bf{(a)--(c)}}, the relation~\eqref{integrated} holds for the contributions involving no logarithms as computed in Proposition~\ref{prpnolog}. \end{Thm} \Proof We must consider the two cases that the momenta~$p_\u$ and~$p_\v$ lie on the same mass cone (i.e.\ both on the upper or both on the lower mass cone) and that they lie on different mass cones.
-In the first case, we see from the right of Figure~\ref{figK12} as well as from Figure~\ref{figK34} that the distribution~$\hat{\mathfrak{K}}$ vanishes or is constant for all momenta~$-\alpha p_\u - \beta p_\v$.
+Evaluating the remaining compact line integrals gives the following result: \begin{Thm} Under the above assumptions~{\rm (a)--(c)}, the relation~\eqref{integrated} holds for the contributions involving no logarithms as computed in Proposition~{\rm \ref{prpnolog}}. \end{Thm} \begin{proof} We must consider the two cases that the momenta~$p_\u$ and~$p_\v$ lie on the same mass cone (i.e., both on the upper or both on the lower mass cone) and that they lie on different mass cones.
+In the first case, we see from the right of Fig.~\ref{figK12} as well as from Fig.~\ref{figK34} that the distribution~$\hat{\mathfrak{K}}$ vanishes or is constant for all momenta~$-\alpha p_\u - \beta p_\v$.
 As a consequence, the line integrals can be carried out to obtain zero,

 In the remaining case that~$p_\u$ and~$p_\v$ lie on different mass cones, we must make use of the fact that, due to the $\delta$-distribution in~\eqref{nologconserve}, it suffices to consider the case~$p_\u = -p_\v$.
 Then~$\hat{\mathfrak{K}}$ depends only on~$\alpha-\beta$.
 As a consequence, the resulting integrals vanish by symmetry,